Newtown Battlefield State Park

 Newtown Battlefield State Park, formerly known as Newtown Battlefield Reservation, was the site of the Battle of Newtown fought in August 1779, during the American Revolutionary War.
-It was the only major battle of the Sullivan Expedition, an armed offensive led by General John Sullivan that was ordered by the Continental Congress to end the threat of the Iroquois who had sided with the British in the American Revolutionary War.
-In the battle, the Iroquois were defeated decisively.
+It was the only major battle of the Sullivan Expedition, an armed offensive led by General John Sullivan that was ordered by the Continental Congress to end the threat of the Haudenosaunee who had sided with the British in the American Revolutionary War.
+In the battle, the Haudenosaunee were defeated decisively.
 A portion of the battlefield is today managed as a 372 acre state park.
 The entire battlefield (about 2100 acre) was declared a National Historic Landmark in 1965.
 The American Battlefield Trust and its partners have acquired and preserved more than 68 acres adjacent to the state park.

 Description and history

 The Newtown Battlefield is located along the eastern bank of the Chemung River, in western New York southeast of Elmira.
-Its main focus is Sullivan Hill, a 1400 ft wooded hill that was fortified by the Iroquois in a bid to ambush Sullivan's column.
+Its main focus is Sullivan Hill, a 1400 ft wooded hill that was fortified by the Haudenosaunee in a bid to ambush Sullivan's column.
 The main trail followed by Sullivan's troops had to pass near the steep hillside, which was only 1000 ft from the river.
-Sullivan's advance forces discovered the Iroquois works, and Sullivan set up his artillery on a rise to the south, from which it could command not just Sullivan Hill but also another hill to the east.
-After cannonading the Iroquois position, Sullivan sent troops up Baldwin Creek, which skirts the hill to the east.
-These forces eventually formed a battle line that drove the Iroquois from the position.
+Sullivan's advance forces discovered the Haudenosaunee works, and Sullivan set up his artillery on a rise to the south, from which it could command not just Sullivan Hill but also another hill to the east.
+After cannonading the Haudenosaunee position, Sullivan sent troops up Baldwin Creek, which skirts the hill to the east.
+These forces eventually formed a battle line that drove the Haudenosaunee from the position.